trashbirdecology/luisdva.github.io/_posts/2015-09-13-Elevation-data-in-R-using-rgbif.md

 The negative elevation values in the final data frame are actually depth locations on the sea floor, some of the coordinates in the data must be wrong.

-There must be nifty tools out there for checking inconsistent NA values in raw data, and in this case the coordinates can be checked spatially before fetching elevations.
+There must be nifty tools out there for checking inconsistent NA values in raw data, and in this case the coordinates should be checked spatially before fetching elevations.
 For now, I hope this post helps others when they get stuck while working with lat/long data and APIs.